Civil service internships to be restricted to working class

 The government will tighten eligibility criteria for Whitehall internships as part of a broader push to make the civil service more representative of the working class.

-According to the BBC, the main internship scheme will now be limited to students from “lower socio-economic backgrounds”.
+According to the BBC, the main internship scheme will now be limited to students from “lower socio-economic backgrounds” and based on which occupations their parents held when they were 14.

 Pat McFadden, the Chancellor of the Duchy of Lancaster and the minister responsible for civil service reform, said that Whitehall needed to reflect the broader community.